tuxology/tracevizlab/labs/101-trace-navigation-in-tracecompass/README.md

 ### Task 8: Navigate in XY Views

-Let's now look at one the XY views, say the ``CPU Usage`` view.
+Let's now look at one the XY views, for example we can open the ``CPU Usage`` view under the `CPU usage`.
 Click on the tab of the view to put it into focus.
 This view is split in two, with a checkbox tree on the left side and an XY chart on the right side.
 If the view is too small, you can ``double-click on the tab`` of the view to make it full window size.

 By default, this view shows the total CPU usage in time.
 The checkbox tree on the left shows the list of threads that were active on the CPU during the current window range (ie the visible time).